Vern Bullough: Early life and career

 Born in Salt Lake City, Utah, to a Mormon family, Bullough earned his A.B. at the University of Utah in 1951.
-He then attended the University of Chicago, earning an A.M. in 1951 and a Ph.D in 1954, and was a university fellow during 1953-1954.
+He then attended the University of Chicago, earning an A.M. in 1951 and a Ph.D. in 1954, and was a university fellow during 1953–1954.
 In 1981, he received a B.S.N. from California State University, Long Beach.

 Bullough was the author, co-author, or editor of nearly 50 books.
 He also contributed chapters to over 70 books, and wrote over 100 refereed articles, and hundreds of more popular ones.
 His expertise encompassed several fields: sexology, history, community health and public policy, contraception and population issues.
 He lectured in most of the 50 states and 20 or so foreign countries including China, Russia, Greece, Egypt, Ghana, et al. Among his many awards was the Alfred Kinsey Award for distinguished sex research.

-He began teaching at Youngstown University, where he was an Assistant Professor of History and Social Science from 1954-1959.
-He then moved to California State University, Northridge, in 1959, and was promoted to Associate Professor in 1962, and to Professor in 1965.
+He began teaching at Youngstown University, where he was an assistant professor of History and Social Science from 1954 to 1959.
+He then moved to California State University, Northridge, in 1959, and was promoted to associate professor in 1962, and to Professor in 1965.
 Later in his career he taught at the State University of New York at Buffalo and USC.

-In 1992, Bullough received a Distinguished Humanist Service Award from the International Humanist and Ethical Union (IHEU), and served as co-Chairman of the IHEU (1995-1996).
+In 1992, Bullough received a Distinguished Humanist Service Award from the International Humanist and Ethical Union (IHEU), and served as co-chairman of the IHEU (1995–1996).
 In 2003, he was one of the signers of the Humanist Manifesto.
+His book Before Stonewall: Activists for Gay and Lesbian Rights in Historical Context was a 2004 Stonewall Honor Book in Non-Fiction.

 Today, Bullough is remembered mainly as an eminent sexologist and medical historian, and a pioneer in the scientific study of alternative sexual behaviors.